 BScPT, CAFCI, CCRT

 Jennifer completed her Bachelors of Science in Physical Therapy program at the University of Saskatchewan in 2001.
 Shortly after graduation, she completed her post -graduate certification in medical acupuncture from the Acupuncture Foundation of Canada Institute.
 Jen’s experience in human physiotherapy has been largely focused to orthopedics, and she has practiced in various private clinics in Calgary, AB.
 She has also furthered her studies and specialized in sports medicine, and she has achieved her Certificate of Intermediate Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association.
 She currently works in private practice at Bragg Creek Physiotherapy, treating a variety of issues related to neuro-musculoskeletal injuries and conditions, motor vehicle accidents, postural stabilization, exercise prescription, as well as post surgical and sports related injures.

 Jen enjoys cross country skiing, running, and hiking with year round!
-She and her hubby are also kept busy having fun with their two adorable daughters and senior dog Miller.
+She and her hubby are also kept busy having fun with their two adorable daughters and dog, Bowie.
 This leaves her just limited appointment availablility at Two Hands Physiotherapy, but she's been happy to see the odd dog owner as it fits into her busy schedule!